cloudyr/cloudyr.github.io/styleguide.md

 ### drat ###

-All packages, conditional on passing CI tests, are automatically posted to the cloudyr drat repository, so that they can be installed using `install.packages()` in addition to `devtools::install_github()`.
+All packages, conditional on passing CI tests, are automatically posted to the cloudyr drat repository, so that they can be installed using `install.packages()` in addition to `install_github()` (from ghit or devtools).
 The `drat.sh` file achieves this:

 ```bash
 #!/bin/bash